IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 \end{align}
 $$

-The two distributions are relatively week, which is intended to let the data speak for themselves.
+The two distributions are relatively week, which is intended in order to let the data speak for themselves.
+At this point, all parameters have been defined.
+Of course, one could go further if the problem at hand had a deeper structure;

-At last, there are no more parameters!
-Of course, one could go further if the problem at hand had a deeper structure; however, in this case, it is arguably not justifiable.
+however, in this case, it is arguably not justifiable.

 The final model is as follows:

 $$
 \begin{align}